freizeit/auto-scaling-demo/README.md

    If you are really *curious* take a look at the `last_run.alarms` file as well ;-)

- 1. Finally, the following comnmand should be used to tear down the auto-scaling configuration:
+ 1. Finally, the following command should be used to tear down the auto-scaling configuration:

     <pre><code>./kooaba-configure-as --base-name=Beecae8U --action=teardown</code></pre>